Public-Private Partnership Pros and Cons

 - Public-private partnerships may include early completion bonuses that further increase efficiency.
 They can sometimes reduce change order costs as well.

-- By increasing the efficiency of the government's investment, it allows government funds to be redirected to other important socioeconomic areas.
+- By increasing the efficiency of the government's investment, a P3 allows government funds to be redirected to other important socioeconomic areas.

 - The greater efficiency of P3s reduces government budgets and budget deficits.